 It's not necessary for us to go into too much detail about why this is a very annoying (and dangerous) habit, because it's not so much a habit as it is a piece of unwanted behaviour that we absolutely can do something about.

-Here's my top tip for teaching your dog to come back first time, every time: http://www.k9magazine.com/dog-whistle-training/
+Here's my top tip for teaching your dog to come back the first time, every time: https://www.k9magazine.com/dog-whistle-training/